TrudAX/denistrunin-blog/src/posts/xpptools-devtablebrowser/index.md

 excerpt: "This post describes an extension for the standard D365FO table browser that allows root navigation and editing for non-development environments."
 ---

-The idea if this post based on Alex Meyer's post [How to Continue to Use the Table Browser Functionality Within D365FO](https://alexdmeyer.com/2020/02/27/how-to-continue-to-use-the-table-browser-functionality-within-d365fo/).
-Based on it I created a new X++ utility - Table browser extension.
+The idea of this post is based on Alex Meyer's post [How to Continue to Use the Table Browser Functionality Within D365FO](https://alexdmeyer.com/2020/02/27/how-to-continue-to-use-the-table-browser-functionality-within-d365fo/).
+I created a new X++ utility - Table browser extension.
 It contains the following changes:

 ### -Allow root navigation

-As Alex suggested in his post, I created a new menu item that allows running the table browser for the specific table:
+As Alex suggested in his post, I created a new menu item that allows running the table browser for a specific table:

 **https://usnconeboxax1aos.cloud.onebox.dynamics.com**/?mi=DEVSysTableBrowser&cmp=DAT&tableName=UserInfo